matos-hayrapetyan/gallery-images/readme.txt

 * Description Text Align: Select among 4 position for the image description
 * Description Background Transparency: Set the level of transparency for the background of the description
 * Description Background Color: Choose the color for description background when to open your gallery images
-* Description Border Size and Color: Set the gallery size and color for the border in description
+* Description Border Size and Color: Set the size and color for the border in description
 * Description Border Radius: Set the radius of the description box corners
 * Description Position: Set the position of description